Our Fundamental Beliefs

 We believe that every human life has intrinsic value.

-We believe that addiction affects the whole person.
+We believe that substance use disorder affects the whole person.

-We believe that addiction affects individuals, families, and communities.
+We believe that substance use disorders affect individuals, families, and communities.

-We believe that incarceration and mandated treatment do not solve the problem of addiction.
+We believe that incarceration and mandated treatment do not solve problematic substance use.

 We believe in advocating for drug policy reform.